Jinisekh/jini-search-box/README.md

 ## A simple command line application to search data based on the data provided (organizations.json, users.json and tickets.json) and return results in human readble format.

 ### PROJECT DETAILS:
 This is a Java project built using gradle.
-To the run the application you must have gradle installed in you system.
+To the run the application you must have gradle installed in your system.

 ### What you’ll need
 + JDK 8 or later